jconenna/Fujifilm-Astro-USB-Controller/README.md

 ![Bulb settings](https://github.com/jconenna/Fujifilm-Astro-USB-Controller/blob/main/images/capture_5.JPG?raw=true)
 16. Set **Capture time** value in seconds.
 17. Set **Number of photos** to set how many frames to capture before stopping.
 18. Set **Time between shots** value in seconds.
-For non guided imaging I usually set this to 5.
+For non guided imaging I usually set this between 1-5.
 19. If guiding with PHD2, open, setup, and begin guiding with PHD2. **If not guiding skip to Step 22.**
 - Set **PHD Guiding** from (None) to Move1 - Move5 (Dither a random amount, up to +/- [0.5, 1.0, 2.0, 3.0, 5.0] x dither scale)
 20. Set **Wait for PHD** to 20 seconds.
 This value will depend on how long it takes starting from when the shutter closes, ending after a dither in PHD2 and the guiding is stabalized.
 For me 20 seconds was sufficient, but you may test to get a feel for this value.
 You could also set this value to 0 and set **Time between shots** to the necessary amount of time.</br>